Wanna know a secret? Cinnamon Roll Cake was originally supposed to be cinnamon rolls.

 It’s like eating JUST the center of a cinnamon roll.
 Which is, after all, the best part.

 As far as I’m concerned, you can keep your Instagram-worthy spiraled cinnamon rolls that require meticulous attention.
-Making this Cinnamon Roll Cake is way easier.
+Making this cake is way easier.

 You get all the flavor and grandeur of the cinnamon roll without the frustration.
 It’s delightfully sweet, full of seasonal spices, and still looks pretty darn impressive when placed on your table.